grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/laziness/README.md

 efficient Stream compositions.

 I have also added a withFilter method to enable guards in "for"<br>
-comprhensions in an efficient manner.
+comprehensions in an efficient manner.
 I modeled this after what<br>
 was done scala.Option.